nehanazima/smart-finance-assistant/README.md

 ---

 ## 📖 Project Overview
-This project aims to create a Smart Finance Assistant that assists users in managing their finances through data analysis and personalized recommendations.
-It processes transaction data to calculate spending, suggest savings, and analyze financial habits.
+This repository  contains Budget Buddy, a tailored personal finance assistant designed to help everyday users track their monthly entertainment and grocery spending.
  Assistant included:
 - **Chat**: a finance-oriented personality bot
 - **RAG**: retrieval from CSV or other documents